AnthonySteele/anthonysteele.github.io/TestPyramid.md

 ## Pitfalls

+## A Unit test tests a class

+This is not always true.
+The word "unit" tell me two things:

+* As per the dictionary definition of [unit](https://www.oxfordlearnersdictionaries.com/definition/english/unit), this is the smallest "single thing" in the test suite, the atom of tests.
+* If it was always a test of a class or method, it would be named "class test" or "method test".
+The choice of a different term _unit_ implies that the scope of a unit is not always the same as those.

+Much like the "Responsibility" in SRP, there is no precise definition of the "unit": it's a design guideline not a rigorous  measure.
+In fact we can choose what "unit" suits us in the circumstances.

+A unit test tests one chunk of functionality, be it a class, a function or a subsystem composed of one or more closely related classes, or [whatever code meets the requirement](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1490s).

+Consider this: If I want to refactor to extract a class, [should I hesitate because of the overhead of changing tests that will ensue](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=600s)?
+Shouldn't my tests still be useful and relevant without modification, after a class is extracted in the code under test?
+If they're too closely coupled, I cannot do that any more.

 ## Mocks

 Over-reliance on mocks in unit tests is a smell, it leads to tests that are not readable or maintainable.
 Mr Cooper's solution: test a subsystem not a class, refactor the code to be easier to work with [by pushing Input and Output to the edges](https://www.goparamore.io/ports-adapters); consider eliminating interfaces that are there purely for DI.
 If you can mock the data stores and other external dependencies, you might have all the interfaces that you need.

+ "Refactoring" means changing non-test code, with the support of existing tests.
  If you have to touch the tests a lot when doing refactoring, then you probably aren't doing it well.

-## A Unit test tests a class

-This is not always true.
-A unit test tests one "thing", be it a class, a function or a subsystem composed of one or more closely related classes, or [whatever code meets the requirement](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=1490s).
-Much like the "Responsibility" in SRP, there is no precise definition of the thing: it's an design guideline not a scientific measure.
-It is useful, even though we can't always remove ambiguity over where the boundary should be drawn.

-Consider this: If I want to refactor to extract a class, [should I hesitate because of the overhead of changing tests that will ensue](https://www.youtube.com/watch?v=EZ05e7EMOLM&t=600s)?
-Shouldn't my tests still be useful and relevant without modification, after the class is extracted in the code under test?
-If they're too closely coupled, I cannot do that many more.

 ## Abstraction